PaddlePaddle/Serving/doc/PIPELINE_SERVING.md

 - The default function of a single OP is to access a single Paddle Serving Service based on the input Channel data and put the result into the output Channel.
 - OP supports user customization, including preprocess, process, postprocess functions that can be inherited and implemented by the user.
 - OP can set the number of concurrencies to increase the number of concurrencies processed.
+- OP can obtain data from multiple different RPC requests for Auto-Batching.
 - OP can be started by a thread or process.

 ### Channel Design